minetest/minetest/doc/README.txt

 	* CMake
 	* Irrlicht
 	* Zlib
-	- You can probably find these in your distro's package manager
+- You can probably find these in your distro's package repository.
+- Building has been tested to work flawlessly on many systems.

 - Check possible options:
 	$ cd whatever/minetest